mmonfils/neighborhood-lab-dsm/front-porch-manual/block-playbook.md

 # The Block Playbook

-This guide keeps our neighborhood network moving safely and smoothly.
+This guide keeps our neighbor network moving safely and smoothly.
 It is a simple tool to help us watch out for each other and share what we have without creating messy, top-down rules or letting outside forces take over our spaces.

 ### 1. Simple Rules for Moving Forward